-Q: I'm trying to build from CVS but I get lots of weird errors!
+Q: I'm trying to build from SVN but I get lots of weird errors!

 A: Read the 'HACKING' file, it lists the build requirements (mostly autoconf, automake, libtool).
 In many cases, it may be easier to build from the source distribution though.
+More information for developers is available on the PowerDNS Open Source Community Wiki (http://wiki.powerdns.com).